Skip to main content

 Follow us:

-Alcohol Detox in Atlanta, GA
+Alcohol Detox in Georgia

-The NIAAA defines alcohol use disorder as “a medical condition characterized by an impaired ability to stop or control alcohol use despite adverse social, occupational, or health consequences.”
-The symptoms of alcohol use disorder vary, but they generally include:
+The NIAAA defines alcohol use disorder as “a medical condition characterized by an impaired ability to stop or control alcohol use despite adverse social, occupational, or health consequences”.

 • Attempting to quit or cut back on alcohol use and being unable to do so.